- Testing Services

 |Ryegrass||Current crop year (until approx. December)|

 |Bluegrass, bentgrass, fine fescues||Current and previous crop years|

 The duration of a germination test is determined by the testing rules.
 It varies for each species and may be different for AOSA or ISTA rules.
-We do a count every 7 days on nearly all species (e.g. species requiring a 10 day final count do not get a 7 day preliminary count).
+We do a count every 7-days on nearly all species (e.g. species requiring a 10-day final count do not get a 7-day preliminary count).
 Tests are finished early if the sample has reached its full germination potential (i.e. no fresh seeds remain).
 Germination is a natural process and determining if a sample has reached its full germination potential before or by the end of the prescribed time is at the discretion of the analyst.
 The table below lists AOSA germination durations for commonly tested crops.
 Please contact us for ISTA duration rules.

 |Tall fescue||14 days|